dennohpeter/Portfolio-V2/data/Projects/daily_tips.md

 featured: true
 showInProjects: true
 ---

-This is a mobile application targeting gamblers(**wasee wa kuekelea**) that helps them bet wisely by providing them with a wide market of selection all in one website while saving them the manual process of looking for tips from different sources
+Daily Tips is a betting prediction website with the most accurate tips out there.
+It gets prediction tips from other sources such as [Zulubet](https://www.zulubet.com) and [StatArea](https://www.statarea.com) and then extracts for you the most highlighted games from both websites.